OUR ALLERGY ALERT TEST POLICY:

-We strongly recommend that you have a colour patch test 48 hours in advance of every colour appointment.
-You can react to colour at anytime.
-Please be aware that ahead of all colour applications you will be asked to confirm details of your patch test or to sign a disclaimer.
+Please be aware that ahead of all colour applications you will be asked to confirm details of your allergy alert test or to sign a disclaimer to say that you have declined the test and chosen to have your service without it.

-Patch testing is a procedure used by our hair stylists, colour technicians and therapists before applying products that may cause an allergic reaction.
+Allergy Alert Testing (previously known as Patch Testing) is a procedure used by our hair stylists, colour technicians and therapists before applying products that may cause an allergic reaction.
 It is a simple and safe way of identifying whether the product may cause an allergic reaction.

 I thought Aveda only used natural ingredients.
 Why is it Necessary?